sara-filiaci/Metroburgo/README.md

 ## Repository files

-* `analisi.ipynb`: Jupyter Notebook containing the code and analysis results;
+* `analisi.ipynb`: Italian version of the Jupyter Notebook;
-* `results-survey-07.csv`: dataset used for the analysis;
+* `analysis.ipynb`: English version of the Jupyter Notebook;
 * `README.md`: project description.

+The original dataset is not included in this repository.
+However, the notebooks contain the saved outputs of the analysis, allowing the results to be viewed directly on GitHub.

 ## Technologies